vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_188_0.rst

     impacted the availability of the target node.

-    When used with a ``risk:vuln`` and an ``ou:technique`` node, the edge indicates The vulnerability uses the technique.
+    When used with a ``risk:vuln`` and an ``ou:technique`` node, the edge indicates the vulnerability uses the technique.

 ``uses``
-    When used with a ``ou:technique`` and an ``risk:vuln`` node, the edge indicates The technique uses the vulnerability.
+    When used with a ``ou:technique`` and an ``risk:vuln`` node, the edge indicates the technique uses the vulnerability.